The independent resource on global security

 • Military services are also military-specific.
 They include technical services, such as information technology, maintenance, repair and overhaul, and operational support; services related to the operation of the armed forces, such as intelligence, training, logistics and facilities management; and armed security in conflict zones.
 They do not include the peacetime provision of purely civilian services, such as healthcare, cleaning, catering and transportation, but supply services to operationally deployed forces are included.

-The SIPRI definition of ‘arms revenue’ serves as a guideline; in practice it is difficult to apply.
+The SIPRI definition of ‘arms revenues’ serves as a guideline; in practice it is difficult to apply.
 There is currently no suitable alternative, however, because no generally agreed standard definition exists.
-In some cases, the data on arms revenue reflects only what a company considers to be the defence share of its total revenue.
-In other cases, SIPRI uses the figure for the total revenue of a ‘defence’ division, although the division may also have some unspecified civilian business.
+In some cases, the data on arms revenues reflects only what a company considers to be the defence share of its total revenues.
+In other cases, SIPRI uses the figure for the total revenues of a ‘defence’ division, although the division may also have some unspecified civilian business.

-Data on total revenue is for consolidated revenue—that is, including the revenue of domestic as well as foreign subsidiaries.
+Data on total revenues is for consolidated revenues—that is, including the revenues of domestic as well as foreign subsidiaries.
 All data is presented on the financial-year basis reported by the company in its annual report.

 Calculations